South County Destination Management: Kiwanda Corridor Project

 The project is one step in implementing the recently completed Cape Kiwanda Master Plan (2016) and the Pacific City/Woods Parking Management Plan (2019) – it will address several strategies identified in those plans:

-- Restructuring and improving the Cape Kiwanda parking lot, including replacing the restrooms and upgrading the garbage and recycling facilities.
+- Cape Kiwanda parking lot: Restructure and improve the existing parking lot, including replacing restrooms, and upgrading garbage and recycling facilities.

-- Constructing the Cape Kiwanda Drive Multi-Use Path, from the Cape Kiwanda parking lot to Bob Straub State Park.
+- Multi-Use Path: construct a new continuous pathway along Cape Kiwanda Dirve and Sunset Drive from the Cape Kiwanda parking lot to Bob Straub State Park.

-- Developing the recently acquired Jensen Property, including access improvements to Pacific Avenue and Sunset Avenue.
+- Jensen Property: Develop the recently acquired property, including access improvements to Pacific Avenue and Sunset Avenue at Cape Kiwanda Drive.

-The overarching goal of the project is to create a positive visitor experience without compromising the needs of local businesses and year-round residents.
+The overarching goal of the project is to create a positive visitor experience while meeting the needs of local businesses and year-round residents.
 The project team identified several objectives to balance the needs of residents, local businesses and visitors:

-- Improve livability and user experience for Pacific City’s residents and visitors
+- Improve livability and user experience for Pacific City’s residents, local businesses, and visitors

 - Improve wayfinding and enhance connections to the community